|Location||Avon Region, Western Australia|

 Ongoing and planned activities at Julimar include:

-- Geochemistry and Geochronology – the Company has engaged the Geological Survey of WA (GSWA) and a consultant specialist to conduct initial geochemical analysis and metallogenesis studies.
-This work aims to improve our geological and mineralogical understanding of the discovery and enhance our internal targeting capability as we search for similar discoveries across our large land holding in the West Yilgarn Ni-Cu-PGE Province.
+- Geochemistry and Geochronology - the Company has engaged the Geological Survey of WA (GSWA) and a specialist consultant to conduct initial geochemical analysis and metallogenesis studies.
+This work aims to improve our geological and mineralogical understanding of the discovery and enhance our targeting capability as we search for similar discoveries across our large land holding in the West Yilgarn Ni-Cu-PGE Province.

 See gallery for JD013 specimen samples (239-264m) and JD002 core photos (30.4-100.3m downhole).
 To view the full Appendix please click on the following ASX Announcement: